 Images and videos filters

-Inside a folder you can filter what type of images or video to be displayed.
-You can apply filters for: JPG, JPEG, PNG, GIF, MP4.
+Inside a folder, you can filter what type of images or videos to be displayed.
+You can apply filters for JPG, JPEG, PNG, GIF, MP4.

 Important: Folders work for both personal and team uploaded images and videos.

-At Team uploads tab you can find all the uploaded images and videos from your team and from there you can create folders, rename, delete or move elements from a folder to another folder following the same steps as for My uploads tab.
+In the Team uploads tab, you can find all the uploaded images and videos from your team and from there you can create folders, rename, delete or move elements from a folder to another folder following the same steps as for the My uploads tab.

 We hope you find this article helpful and that you will use folders to organize your uploaded images and videos for your publications.